Italian Titles of Nobility

 Annuario della Nobiltà Italiana.
 Founded in 1878 by Giovanni Battista Crollalanza, a leading Italian heraldist of his era, this large volume (particularly the bulky edition issued in 2014), the "red book," is the most complete, most accurate reference of its kind published since the end of the Kingdom of Italy.
 Among other details, it extracts the Libro d'Oro del Regno of the Consulta Araldica of the Kingdom of Italy.
 Published with the cooperation of Crollalanza's heirs by SAGI and edited by experts, this should be the researcher's "go to" reference.

 Libro d'Oro della Nobiltà Italiana.
-Published every few years by Collegio Araldico (a family-owned publishing house) since 1910, this reference (the "blue book") is generally reliable but incomplete.
+Published every few years by Collegio Araldico (a family-owned publishing house) since 1910, this reference (the "blue book") is generally reliable but far from complete.
 It bases some of its editorial decisions on the advice of the Corpo della Nobiltà Italiana, a private organisation having no juridical authority in Italian law.

 Almanach de Gotha - Volume II.
-This is the English edition of the famous work published in Germany.
+This is the English edition, but not a translation, of the famous work published in Germany.
 A reliable reference but it only lists (in the yellow-covered second volume) princely and ducal families, and not those of marquesses, counts or barons.
 Those published most recently are especially accurate.

 Enciclopedia Storico-Nobiliare Italiana.
 Edited by Vittorio Spreti with the assistance of regional consultants, this multi-volume work compiled in the years before 1940 is reliable but, unfortunately, incomplete.
 It is, however, the major compendium of its kind published in the Kingdom of Italy.